publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stI/ch1/m__us_usc_t49_s102.md

         (1)  __Appointment__  __.—__

-        The Department has 5 Assistant Secretaries and a General Counsel, including—
+        The Department has 6 Assistant Secretaries and a General Counsel, including—

-            (A) an Assistant Secretary for Aviation and International Affairs, an Assistant Secretary for Governmental Affairs, and an Assistant Secretary for Transportation Policy, who shall each be appointed by the President, with the advice and consent of the Senate;
+            (A) an Assistant Secretary for Aviation and International Affairs, an Assistant Secretary for Governmental Affairs, an Assistant Secretary for Research and Technology, and an Assistant Secretary for Transportation Policy, who shall each be appointed by the President, with the advice and consent of the Senate;

             (B) an Assistant Secretary for Budget and Programs who shall be appointed by the President;